eggjs/egg-ts-helper/README.md

 ## Extend

-`egg-ts-helper` not only support the base loader( controller, middleware ... ), but also support custom loader.
+`egg-ts-helper` using generator to implement feature like loader in egg.
+So it also need to support custom loader.

+See the example below to know how to configure for custom loader.

 ### Example

-Creating d.ts for `model` by `egg-ts-helper`.
+Creating `d.ts` for `model` by `egg-ts-helper`.
+Setting `watchDirs.model` in `tshelper.js`.

 ```typescript
 // ./tshelper.js